Cristopher-Cruz/Apple-Health-Export/README.md

 # Python :

-To extract the desired data, we can utilize Python's powerful capabilities and leverage its rich collection of frameworks, including the highly useful pandas library for efficient data analysis:
+To extract specific elements of interest from this large XML file, we can use Python to write our own parsing logic and leverage its rich collection of frameworks for data handling and analysis.
+In this case we are using *Pandas* to put the collected pieces of information into a much more succint dataframe.
 ```python
 import datetime
 import pandas as pd